The Fundamental Subspaces of Ensemble Kalman Inversion: Numerical illustration

 \section{Numerical illustration}

-We construct an illustrative example with $n=8$ observations of $d=12$ states, with randomly generated $\bH,\bSigma,\by$, and $\bv_0^{(j)}$ such that all fundamental subspaces are non-trivial, as follows: $\bSigma\in\R^{n\times n}$ is a random full-rank symmetric positive definite matrix, and $\bH\in\R^{n\times d}$ is constructed so that $\Ker(\bH)$ and $\Ker(\bH^\top)$ are both non-trivial.
-The observations $\by$ are generated by applying $\bH$ to a random vector in $\R^d$ and adding noise drawn from the normal distribution with mean zero and covariance $\bSigma$.
+We construct an illustrative example with $n=500$ observations of $d=1000$ states, with randomly generated $\bH,\bGamma,\by$, and $\bv_0^{(1:J)}$ carefully constructed such that all fundamental subspaces are non-trivial\footnote{see \Cref{rem: trivial obs space,rem: trivial state space}}, as follows: $\bGamma\in\R^{n\times n}$ is a random full-rank symmetric positive definite matrix, and $\bH\in\R^{n\times d}$ is constructed so that $\Ker(\bH)$ and $\Ker(\bH^\top)$ are both non-trivial.
+The observations $\by$ are generated by applying $\bH$ to a random vector in $\R^d$ and adding noise drawn from the normal distribution with mean zero and covariance $\bGamma$.
 The ensemble is initialized with $J$ random particles that typically have nonzero components in both $\Ran(\bH^\top)$ and $\Ker(\bH)$, but crucially, do \textit{not} contain $\Ran(\bH^\top)$ within their span.
-For stochastic EKI we provide results for both a small ensemble with $J = 5$ particles and a large ensemble with $J=40$ particles.
-For deterministic EKI we report results only for the small $J = 5$ ensemble.
+For both deterministic and stochastic EKI, we report results using both a large ensemble with $J = 5000$ particles as well as a small ensemble with $J = 10$ particles.
 Our code for this example is available at \texttt{https://github.com/elizqian/eki-fundamental-subspaces}.

+\Cref{fig: rate illustration} illustrates the convergence behavior of both the observation space misfit and the state space residual of the EKI particles under both the deterministic and stochastic EKI dynamics.
+For both deterministic and stochastic EKI, the projectors are computed from the eigenvalue problems defined by the initial ensemble.
+The magnitude of each of the components is then plotted vs.\ iteration index $i$ for $i$ up to $i_{\rm max} = 10^4$.
+This choice of $i_{\rm max}$ allows us to show that the asymptotic behavior of each of the EKI instances reflects our analytical results, but in practice `early stopping' of EKI, e.g., based on the discrepancy principle, may be utilized to avoid overfitting to the data~\cite{iglesias2013ensemble,schillings2017analysis}.